Ma7eer/Algorithm-s-with-tests-/README.md

-# Algorithms-with-tests
+# FCC-JavaScript-Algorithms-and-Data-Structures-Projects
-Files containing some algorithms I used to practice writing tests using Jasmine
+Files containing some algorithms, from Free Code Camp, I used to practice writing tests using Jasmine